yecril71pl/cpp-docs.pl-pl/docs/standard-library/shared-ptr-class.md

 ### <a name="remarks"></a>Uwagi

-Destruktor zmniejsza liczbę odwołań dla zasobu, którego właścicielem `*this`jest aktualnie.
+Destruktor zmniejsza liczbę odwołań dla zasobu, którego właścicielem jest aktualnie **`*this`** .
 Jeśli liczba odwołań jest równa zero, zasób zostanie wydaną.

 ### <a name="example"></a>Przykład